Clpr/CountyPlus/README.md

 ## Release

 The first release `v0.0.1` of _CountyPlus_ dataset is available now!
-We still need a little more time to upload the full documentation but users are encouraged to explore the dataset.
+You are welcome to download and explore the dataset.

 ### Future plan

-- Release `v0.0.2`:
+- Release `v0.0.2` (expected: Nov 2024):
-    - Add a separate file of constructed net worth shocks parallel to `CountyPlus.dta`
+    - Add a separate file of constructed county-level net worth shocks since 2004
     - Add variables of local government expenditure, esp. defense expenditure which is a widely used instrument
     - Add spatial weighting matrices for spatial analysis
         - First-neighbor adjacency weight
         - Inverse distance weight (Haversine formula using latitude and longitude)

 ## About the dataset

-**(This project is still updating.
-More contents on the way...)**

 *CountyPlus* dataset is an open-source county-level panel dataset for economic and social science research.
 It consists of 3000+ U.S. counties years from 2003 to 2019 while covering a broad collection of county-scope variables: